ElvisAns/tiki_inventory/pwa/readme.md

 npm install -g @ionic/vue
 ```

-Then, browse to the directory run where you have cloned then run
+Then, browse to the directory where you have cloned then run

 ```
  npm install